 |Canon EOS RP||4||Full||50/Full||55ms||n/a|

 No one is going to complain about the until-card-is-full JPG buffer capacity.
 The 10-frame RAW buffer capacity looks great against the SL2's 6-frame capacity, but a 2-second burst is still rather short.
-While this camera can certainly be used for sports/action capture, it is not the ideal camera model for that purpose.
+This camera can certainly be used for sports/action capture, but that rating makes this not the ideal camera model for that purpose.
 With C-RAW files being considerably smaller in size than standard RAW files, the SL3 can buffer considerably more C-RAW files with the rating increasing to 37 frames.

 Like the SL2, the SL3's max shutter speed remains lower-end at 1/4000.
-While this speed is fast enough for most uses, those using extreme-wide apertures (such as f/1.4) under direct sunlight may find themselves wanting the 1/8000 option.
+While this speed is fast enough for general-purpose use, those using extreme-wide apertures (such as f/1.4) under direct sunlight may find themselves wanting the 1/8000 option.
 A neutral density filter is often the answer to this situation.

 Again lower-end is the 1/200 max flash sync speed.
 High-speed sync is required for shorter exposures.